How psychological tricks make you successful?

 If you are talking to someone, silence can be awkward.
 That’s why you feel the urge to fill that wordless moment.
 But silence can be a powerful tool to make someone reveal something.
 Studies show that silence forces someone you are talking to reveal more important information without asking him or her to talk.
 So just listen and let the person in front of you does the talking.

-Just like giving a gift, giving favor (even small) can change someone’s perception about you.
+Just like giving a gift, giving favor (even small) can change someone’s perception of you.
 You may look desirable, more approachable and helpful than ever.

 Exerting your point in the middle of a heated conversation can be more tricky than in normal situation.
 One of the most effective psychological tricks that you can use is an agreement technique.